 In addition, under a business auto insurance policy, different forms are available for special types of risks.

 The garage coverage insurance form is used to insure garage risks, such as service and repair shops.

-The other form labeled truckers coverage insurance form, is utilized to insure vehicles for trucking businesses that haul goods for others, and which frequently exchange trailers with other businesses.
+It is utilized to insure vehicles for trucking businesses that haul goods for others, and which frequently exchange trailers with other businesses.